Army Camps at Goffs: Marker

 Erected 2008 by Billy Holcomb Chapter E Clampus Vitus in cooperation with the Mojave Desert Heritage & Cultural Association.
 (Marker Number 136.)

+NOTE: In reference to the 7th Inf.
+Div., they were called the 7th Motorized Division at that period in time.

 Goffs, California

 Goffs, California is an unincorporated community in San Bernardino County, California.
 It was built by the Santa Fe Railroad as Mojave Desert rail station.
 Santa Fe rail workers lived in the town.
 Before 1931 Goffs was busy stop on the famous Route 66. when a more direct route between Needles and Amboy was built.
 Near by town are to the east the town of Homer, to the southwest the town of Fenner and to the north the towns of Blackburn and Purdy.
 From 1893 to 1902 the town was called 'Blake after Isaac Blake who constructed the Nevada Southern Railway.
 The Nevada Southern Railway later became part of the California Eastern Railway that operated from 1895 to 1923.
 To serve the travels and the Santa Fe rail workers there was a large general store, now abandoned.
 To teach the children of the rail workers, in 1914 a schoolhouse was built.
 The schoolhouse is now a mining and military museum called the Mojave Desert Heritage and Cultural Association (MDHCA).
 There are many abandoned mines around Goffs.